emresaglam/bloomsky-to-keen.io/README.md

 1. Wait what?
 Why are you converting units?
 Don't you know that bloomsky has an SI API?

-...I do know, but the SI unit returns Pressure as an integer, which ends up plotting the Pressure graphs as increments of 1.
+   I do know, but the SI unit returns Pressure as an integer, which ends up plotting the Pressure graphs as increments of 1.
 That doesn't look pretty :(

 2. Why is this written like a batch file?

-...I use this to pull data every 5 mins with a cronjob.
+   I use this to pull data every 5 mins with a cronjob.
 It just works! :)